 Komets forward Lincoln Kaleigh Schrock, an alternate captain, had surgery Saturday morning to repair a cut tendon in his foot.

-He won’t be available to play in Game 5 of the best-of-five Turner Conference semifinals at 8:05 p.m. today at Rapid City, S.D.
+He won't be available to play in Game 5 of the Turner Conference semifinals Sunday at Rapid City, S.D.

-After Schrock scored in Game 2, a 4-3 loss April 16, doctors wanted to operate Tuesday.
-But Schrock staved that off to play in the Komets’ 5-4 overtime victory Wednesday, when he had two goals, and the 4-1 victory Friday night.
+After he scored in Game 2, a 4-3 loss April 16, doctors wanted to operate Tuesday on Schrock.
+But Schrock staved that off to play in the Komets' 5-4 overtime victory Wednesday, when he had two goals, and the 4-1 victory Friday night.

-Rookie Tom Mele will play today for the Komets, since defenseman Bobby Phillips (shoulder) didn’t make the trip.
+This means rookie Tom Mele will play Sunday, since defenseman Bobby Phillips (shoulder) didn't make the trip.

-The league has not announced whether the Rush’s Kevin Harvey will be suspended for elbowing Mike Ratchuk in the head Friday, or whether Colt King will be punished for driving Colin Chaulk’s face into the boards.
+Still no word from the league on whether the Rush's Kevin Harvey will be suspended for elbowing Mike Ratchuk in the head Friday, or if Colt King will be punished for driving Colin Chaulk's face into the boards.